A Genealogy of Optimizers

 | F — loud parameter | 100 | 0 | 100 | 100 | 1.00 | same as A — magnitude normalized |

 Look down the "update" column.
-It's in [−1, +1] and it's measuring how confidently the optimizer should commit to this direction.
+In this stationary regime it lands in [−1, +1] (only approximately, and only once the EMAs have settled — the caveat below) and it's measuring how confidently the optimizer should commit to this direction.
 Strong clean signal → 1.
 Strong noisy signal → ~0.3.
 Pure noise or oscillation → 0.
 And critically, magnitude alone (compare A and F) doesn't change the answer — only the signal-to-magnitude ratio matters.

 The widget below feeds three different gradient streams to the same Adam update.
 The line plotted is m̂ / sqrt(v̂) — the update direction, not the gradient itself.